litvinen/HLIBCov/README.md

 This file reads some mesh and generate random values at these points.

+Can I compute values of the log-likelihood for various cov. lengths \ell=0.1:0.1:1?
+Yes, see please loglikelihood_visual_dependence_on_l.cc

 This code is being provided to you "as is".